-- Never rub an optical surface, especially with dry tissues, as this can mar or scratch the coated surface. - 9.
+- Never rub an optical surface, especially with dry tissues.
+This can mar or scratch the coated surface. - 9.
 Repeat with a clean sheet of lens cleaning cloth to remove the streak left by the first wipe.
 Repeat, if necessary, until there is no visible contamination on the mirror. - 10.
 Replace the mirror components: - a.
-Replace the O-ring adding a very thin layer of grease.
+Add a very thin layer of grease to the O-ring and replace.
 Ensure it is properly seated. - b.
 Carefully replace the mirror assembly onto the cell (it is not necessary to maintain the original orientation). - c.
 Tighten the socket-head cap screws evenly with a torque wrench to 3.5 Nm (30 in-lbs). - d.
 Replace the plate on the outside of the SCS enclosure.